Royal Australian Navy Information Warfare specialists join USS Ronald Reagan Carrier Strike Group for 7th Fleet deployment

-240525-N-OI330-1003 PHILIPPINE SEA (May 25, 2024) – U.S. Navy Lt.
-Laurajean Lauzen, left, and Senior Chief Cryptologic Technician Technical Amanda Woolston, second from right, talk to Lt.
+PHILIPPINE SEA (NNS) – Specialists from the Royal Australian Navy’s Information Warfare Force joined the staff of Carrier Strike Group (CSG) 5 aboard the flagship USS Ronald Reagan as it departed Yokosuka, Japan, for its scheduled patrol in the U.S. 7th Fleet area of operations on May 16.

+“The Royal Australian Navy information warfare operators are top notch and have once again seamlessly joined our team for this patrol,” said Capt.
+Errol Laumann, Information Warfare Commander (IWC) for CSG 5.
+“By integrating Australian specialists into our afloat information warfare operations, we build the expertise necessary to execute combined operations both in routine and emergency situations.
+Together, we can increase lethality, preserve force and achieve decision superiority for our combined force.”

+The Royal Australian Navy’s Lt.
 Cmdr.
 Justin Downey-Price and Sub Lt.
-Daniel Tenaglia of the Royal Australian Navy (RAN) in the hangar bay of the Nimitz-class aircraft carrier USS Ronald Reagan (CVN 76), May 25.
-Members of the RAN’s Information Warfare Force joined the staff of Carrier Strike Group 5 aboard Ronald Reagan as it departed Yokosuka, Japan, for its scheduled patrol in the U.S. 7th Fleet area of operations.
-Integrating Australian specialists into U.S. information warfare operations builds expertise to execute combined operations both in routine and emergency situations.
-(U.S. Navy photo by Lt.
-Travis Weger)
+Daniel Tenaglia joined the strike group staff at the beginning of its scheduled patrol.

 |Date Taken: